tjaditya/adityatj.github.io/about.md

 - Visual studies
 - Photography and travel documentation

-I update it continuously as my projects evolve and my understanding deepens.
+I update it as projects mature and new technical insights are gained.

 ---